UniqueName0/yt-annoying-chat/README.md

-this allows youtube chat to spawn things in pvp
+this allows youtube chat to mess with me during games